bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 69°
-- Partly Cloudy
+- Clear
-- 91% humidity
+- 90% humidity
 - 5 mph wind
-- 45% cloud cover
+- 37% cloud cover
 - 52 AQI 🟨
-- 0.17 inches of rain in the past 24 hours
+- 0.22 inches of rain in the past 24 hours
-- 0.55 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>